ianhistorillo/ianhistorillo/README.md

 I’m first and foremost a Developer, but also a Designer.

-Working at GMA Faith Family Foundation Inc. as a volunteer Web Master.
+Working at <a href = "https://ffcfoundationph.com/">GMA Faith Family Foundation Inc.</a> as a volunteer Web Master.

 Working as a full time PHP and WordPress Developer and recently engaged in React JS and other Javascript libraries.